Beginners Guide to Making Time-Lapse Video With DSLR

 Time-lapse photography is an interesting technique that records a scene or object with a slow state of change and turns it into a video that plays back at high speed.

 The easiest way is to have your camera stationary on something that changes slowly (e.g., clouds, plants growing, etc.) and start taking a series of photos for hours or even days.
 Hours and hours worth of photos is compressed into a video with merely a few minutes of playtime, thus creating a time lapsing effect.

-In another word, it allows us to see the progress faster without having to wait along the actual time.
-Spotting sun’s movement from sunrise to sunset takes about 12 hours; it’s boring and you probably won’t notice the changes.
-But seeing it rise and set in 10 seconds, that’s pretty interesting!
+In other words, it allows us to see the progress faster without having to wait along the actual time.
+Spotting the sun’s movement from sunrise to sunset takes about 12 hours; it’s boring, and you probably won’t notice the changes.
+But seeing it rise and set in 10 seconds that’s pretty interesting!

 In this article, we’ll show you how to create your own Time-lapse video.
-To make things easier to digest, we’ve split the content up to several sections:
+To make things easier to digest, we’ve split the content up into several sections:

 - Understanding Time-lapse fundamentals

 Ready?
 Let’s do it!

 We’ll start by understanding some fundamental rules.
 Under normal circumstances, every second in a video comprises 24-30 frames of photos, calculated with the unit fps (frame per second).

 If you watch a 2 minutes video at 24 fps, that means it’s made up of 2880 photos (frames) animating at high speed.

 To create a Time-lapse effect, you basically reduce the interval for each shot and merge them into a 24-30 fps video.